JimDesu/basis-lang/README.md

 ### 9.6 Concept-typed parameters: Cases A and B

-A parameter typed with a concept has two structurally distinct forms:
+A parameter whose type names a concept has two structurally distinct forms:

 **Case A — concept as constraint on a type variable.** A type variable is introduced, constrained to a concept, and parameters are typed as the variable: